wedesoft/hornetseye-doc/docs/Installation.md

 ### hornetseye-ffmpeg

 **hornetseye-ffmpeg** is useful for reading and writing video files with optional audio data.
-This Ruby extension requires the FFMpeg development headers.
+This Ruby extension requires the development headers for FFMpeg and the software scaling library.
 You can install them as follows:

-    sudo aptitude install libavformat-dev
+    sudo aptitude install libavformat-dev libswscale-dev

 To install this Ruby extension, use the following command: